Australia abandons COVID-19 vaccination targets after new advice on AstraZeneca shots

 "While we would like to see these doses completed before the end of the year, it is not possible to set such targets given the many uncertainties involved," Morrison said.

-Authorities in Canberra changed their recommendation on Pfizer shots for under-50s on Thursday, after European regulators reiterated the possibility of links between the AstraZeneca shot and reports of rare cases of blood clots.
+Authorities in Canberra changed their recommendation on Pfizer-BioNTech shots for under-50s on Thursday, after European regulators reiterated the possibility of links between the AstraZeneca shot and reports of rare cases of blood clots.

-Australia, which raced to double its order of the Pfizer vaccine last week, had originally planned to have its entire population vaccinated by the end of October.
+Australia, which raced to double its order of the Pfizer-BioNTech vaccine last week, had originally planned to have its entire population vaccinated by the end of October.

 READ: Australia to continue AstraZeneca COVID-19 vaccine rollout, review EU findings